ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     ```

-It is also possible to download Miniconda3 for Linux on the [miniconda page](https://docs.conda.io/en/latest/miniconda.html).
     If you have problems with the 64 bit version in the next step(s) you can alternatively try a 32 bit version.

 2. Next, run the installer from the place where you downloaded it